 - Chronic malabsorption diseases such as Crohn’s disease, ulcerative colitis, Irritable Bowel Syndrome and Celiac sprue cause a decrease in the absorption of Magnesium.

-- Stomach or intestinal bypass surgery causes a decrease in the absorption of Magnesium.
+- Stomach or intestinal bypass surgery cause a decrease in the absorption of Magnesium.

 - Chronic pancreatic insufficiency causes a decrease in the absorption of Magnesium.